Quentin F. Stout

 IBM, GlaxoSmithKline, Ford Motor, DARPA,

-I've also been an expert witness, on the winning side, and assisted in other legal cases.
+I've also been an expert witness, on the winning side, and assisted with patent cases.

 | Computer Science and Engineering